vahtyah/LeetCodeSolutions/Data Structures/Hash Table/README.md

 [0380.
 Insert Delete GetRandom O(1)](/Data%20Structures%2FHash%20Table%2F0380.%20Insert%20Delete%20GetRandom%20O%281%29): Design a data structure that supports insert, delete, and getRandom operations in constant time.

+[0898.
+Bitwise ORs of Subarrays](/Data%20Structures%2FHash%20Table%2F0898.%20Bitwise%20ORs%20of%20Subarrays): Find unique bitwise OR results of all subarrays

 [1726.
 Tuple with Same Product](/Data%20Structures%2FHash%20Table%2F1726.%20Tuple%20with%20Same%20Product): Count tuples with same product in an array

 [1865.
 Finding Pairs With a Certain Sum](/Data%20Structures%2FHash%20Table%2F1865.%20Finding%20Pairs%20With%20a%20Certain%20Sum): Find how many pairs sum to a given value